jeanmolossi/learn-graphql/README.md

 - `shared/` are the folders with the content that will be shared in all application
   - Inside that we have `infra/http/`.
 That are the http layer of the application
   - We have too `infra/graphql/`.
 That are the graphql layer, all the contents depends of the graphql should be inside that layer
-- `modules/` are the folders/layers from a specific module of the application.
-  - Inside that we have the specific module like `users/` that have:
-    - `infra/` which contains:
     - `graphql/`.
 That are the graphql layer, all the contents of a specific module depends of the graphql should be inside that folder
-      - `repositories/`.
-That contains de model of the repositories should be implements
     - Inside `graphql/`
       - `entities/` GraphQL entities from specific module - **That creates the interface to Typeorm**;
       - `inputs/` GraphQL inputs to do the query;
       - `resolvers/` GraphQL resolvers;
-    - Inside `typeorm/`
+  - Inside `typeorm/` are the repositories and the entities:
     - `entities/` Typeorm entities from specific module - **Thats implements GraphQL entity**;
     - `repositories/` Typeorm repositories.
 That should be implements the models are inside the `/infra/repositories/`
+- `modules/` are the folders/layers from a specific module of the application.
+  - Inside that we have the specific module like `users/` that have:
+    - `infra/` which contains:
+      - `repositories/`.
+That contains de model of the repositories should be implements

 # :bug: Issues